vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 To keep a clean desk, I was looking for:
 * A monitor arm that holds the screen **stable**, and is attached to the desk.
-* I prefer not a monitor arm in the middle of the desk for the **floating** monitor effect.
+* I prefer not to have a monitor arm in the middle of the desk for the **floating** monitor effect.
 * It should also easily hold the **weight** of the 12 kg 49" screen.
 * It hides the **wires** and doesn't stick out on the back, otherwise I would have to move the desk away from the wall and lose space.
-* I can easily **pull and push** the screen back and forward without unscrew bolts.
+* I can easily **pull and push** the screen back and forth without unscrewing bolts.

 <br>
-I end up with the [ACT AC8340](https://www.act-connectivity.com/en-us/products/av-mounts/single-monitor-arm-office-premium-gas-spring-ac8340).\
+I ended up with the [ACT AC8340](https://www.act-connectivity.com/en-us/products/av-mounts/single-monitor-arm-office-premium-gas-spring-ac8340).\
-It's made of strong metal and can hold up to 20 kg, it match all my requirements and cost not too much.
+It's made of strong metal and can hold up to 20 kg.
+It matches all my requirements and does not cost too much.

 <a href="images/act_ac8340.avif">
 <img src="images/act_ac8340.avif" alt="ACT AC8340" width="250px" />